Chart Color Schemes

 Employment conditions in Palmerston - North demonstrate exceptional strength compared to most Australian markets

-Palmerston - North has a skilled workforce with strong representation in essential services sectors.
-Its unemployment rate as of June 2025 was 2.3%, lower than Greater Darwin's 3.0%.
+Palmerston - North has a skilled workforce with prominent representation in essential services sectors.
+Its unemployment rate was 2.3% as of June 2025, which is lower than Greater Darwin's rate of 3.0%.

-Employment growth over the past year was estimated at 3.5%.
-There were 2,846 residents employed by June 2025, with a workforce participation rate of 75.2% compared to Greater Darwin's 69.7%.
-Key employment sectors include public administration & safety, health care & social assistance, and construction.
-The area has a significant specialization in mining, with an employment share 1.9 times the regional level.
+The area experienced an estimated employment growth of 3.5% over the past year.
+As of June 2025, 2,846 residents were in work, with a workforce participation rate of 75.2%, higher than Greater Darwin's 69.7%.
+Employment is concentrated in public administration & safety, health care & social assistance, and construction.
+The area has a strong specialization in mining, with an employment share 1.9 times the regional level.

-Conversely, professional & technical services have lower representation at 4.0% compared to the regional average of 5.8%.
+However, professional & technical services have lower representation at 4.0% compared to the regional average of 5.8%.
 The worker-to-resident ratio is 1.0, indicating substantial local employment opportunities.
-Over the year to June 2025, employment increased by 3.5%, while labour force grew by 2.9%, leading to a fall in unemployment rate by 0.6 percentage points.
-In contrast, Greater Darwin had employment growth of 2.9% and marginal drop in unemployment rate.
-State-level data as of Sep-25 shows NT employment grew by 1.0% year-on-year, adding 1,710 jobs, with the state unemployment rate at 4.2%.
-This compares favourably to the national unemployment rate of 4.5%, with the state's employment growth outpacing the national average of 0.26%.
-National employment forecasts from Jobs and Skills Australia indicate a projected expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Palmerston - North's employment mix suggests local growth of approximately 6.1%% over five years and 12.7% over ten years, though these are simple extrapolations for illustrative purposes only.
+Over the year to June 2025, employment increased by 3.5%, while labour force grew by 2.9%, leading to a decrease in unemployment rate by 0.6 percentage points.
+In contrast, Greater Darwin experienced employment growth of 2.9% and marginal changes in its unemployment rate.
+National employment forecasts from Jobs and Skills Australia, issued in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Palmerston - North's employment mix suggests local growth of approximately 6.1% over five years and 12.7% over ten years.

 Frequently Asked Questions - Employment